-- (2) If, before the commencement day, a regressed driver or rider has been issued with a licence after being so regressed, the Vehicle and Traffic (Driver Licensing and Vehicle Registration) Regulations 2010 apply to the regressed driver or rider, while he or she is so regressed, as if - (a) these regulations had not commenced; and - (b) the Vehicle and Traffic (Driver Licensing and Vehicle Registration) Regulations 2010 had not been repealed; and - (c) the amendments made by the Vehicle and Traffic (Driver Licensing and Vehicle Registration) Amendment (Probationary Licences) Regulations 2017 had not taken effect in respect of the Vehicle and Traffic (Driver Licensing and Vehicle Registration) Regulations 2010. - (3) If, before the commencement day, a regressed driver or rider has not been issued with a licence after being so regressed, the regressed driver or rider is taken to be a driver or rider to whom the novice case management program applies.
+- driver or rider has been issued with a licence after being so regressed, the Vehicle and Traffic (Driver Licensing and Vehicle Registration) Regulations 2010 apply to the regressed driver or rider, while he or she is so regressed, as if - (a) these regulations had not commenced; and - (b) the Vehicle and Traffic (Driver Licensing and Vehicle Registration) Regulations 2010 had not been repealed; and - (c) the amendments made by the Vehicle and Traffic (Driver Licensing and Vehicle Registration) Amendment (Probationary Licences) Regulations 2017 had not taken effect in respect of the Vehicle and Traffic (Driver Licensing and Vehicle Registration) Regulations 2010. - (3) If, before the commencement day, a regressed driver or rider has not been issued with a licence after being so regressed, the regressed driver or rider is taken to be a driver or rider to whom the novice case management program applies.